 During monsoon season or after heavy rainfall, road conditions can deteriorate.
 Choosing a jeep in such conditions improves reliability and safety.

-Because Langtang does not require a domestic flight, transportation remains one of the main reasons this trek is more affordable than Everest region treks.
+Because Langtang does not require a domestic flight, transportation remains one of the main reasons this trek is more affordable than treks in the Everest region.

 Accommodation Cost During the Langtang Valley Trek